 The Group has identified its operating segments based on the internal reports that are reviewed and used by the Board of Directors (chief operating decision maker) in assessing performance and determining the allocation of resources.
-The Group's business is the exploration, evaluation, marketing, production and sale of coal in Africa.
+The Group's business is the exploration & evaluation of Lithium and gold.